 The Company has undertaken a multi-year enterprise resource planning ("ERP") project to migrate certain systems to SAP software.
 During the second quarter of 2016, we completed the SAP implementation in our Asia Pacific-based businesses.
-As a part of this implementation, various controls over financial reporting for the region changed.
-During the third quarter of 2016, we began a similar implementation effort in our European, Nordic and Middle Eastern businesses which will be completed in 2017.
+During the second quarter of 2017, we completed the implementation effort in our European and Middle Eastern businesses.
+The implementation in our Nordic businesses is expected to occur in the third quarter of 2017.
+As a part of these implementations, various controls over financial reporting for the international segment changed.

-Other than described above, there were no changes in our internal control over financial reporting that occurred during the first three months of 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+Other than described above, there were no changes in our internal control over financial reporting that occurred during the first six months of 2017 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.